TRACKING THE PROMISES:

 Using latest UN monthly data (30 August 2024)

 Canada has pledged to the United Nations and to the international community to provide substantial contributions to UN peacekeeping.
 Specifically, major pledges were made at the Peacekeeping Ministerial in London, UK, on 8 September 2016 (pdf) and at the Peacekeeping Ministerial in Vancouver on 15 November 2017 (pledges).
-Furthermore, in three election campaigns, the Trudeau government promised to "re-engage" in UN peacekeeping.
+Furthermore, in three election campaigns, the Trudeau government promised Canadians to "re-engage" in UN peacekeeping.
 After the 2019 election, Prime Minister Trudeau tasked his Defence and Foreign Ministers to "expand Canada’s support for United Nations peace operations" (Defence Minister Mandate letter, 2019).
 For the 2021 election, the Liberal Party Platform (pdf) pledged to "renew Canada's commitment to peacekeeping efforts."

 This webpage tracks the status of implementation of these government promises on UN peacekeeping using easily measurable statistics, the latest figures, historical data, commentary, and comparisions to benchmark data for key commitments.
 It draws conclusions for each area of potential contribution and conclusions overall.